-It should be noted that the results reflect the financial impact of the Covid- 19 pandemic on the LLP, which adversely affected the LLP's ability to generate rental income during the year.
-This was both in terms of tenants facing financial difficulties, resulting in unprecedented levels of debt, and severely hampered the LLP's ability to develop the planned growth opportunities built into the income budget.
+It should be noted that the results reflect the ongoing financial impact of the Covid- 19 pandemic on the LLP, which adversely affected the LLP's ability to generate rental income during the year.
+This was both in terms of tenants facing financial difficulties, resulting in unprecedented levels of debt, and severely hampered the LLP's ability to develop the planned growth opportunities.